aziontech/azionapi-go-sdk/domains/docs/DomainResponseWithResults.md

 ### NewDomainResponseWithResults

-`func NewDomainResponseWithResults(count int64, totalPages int64, schemaVersion int64, domainName string, environment string, links DomainLinks, results []DomainResults, ) *DomainResponseWithResults`
+`func NewDomainResponseWithResults(count int64, totalPages int64, schemaVersion int64, links DomainLinks, results []DomainResults, ) *DomainResponseWithResults`

 NewDomainResponseWithResults instantiates a new DomainResponseWithResults object This constructor will assign default values to properties that have it defined,